-The term I_F in the irradiance equation accounts for the diffuse irradiance on the horizontal surface due to scattering from the sky and from clouds.
+The term I_F in Equation (1) accounts for the diffuse irradiance on the horizontal surface due to scattering from the sky and from clouds.
 In previous work we have demonstrated how the diffuse irradiance depends upon atmospheric turbidity [3].
 The Linke turbidity factor is a good measure of atmospheric clarity, being equal to unity for a "perfectly clear" Rayleigh atmosphere with no aerosol, about 3 for a typical day and around 8 for an exceptionally hazy atmosphere.
 The precise definitions can be viewed in the reference cited at www.soldata.dk under the heading "Download documents".

 The model calculations (red graph) shown in Figure 3 are based on the radiation model just described.
 The model has been implemented in Excel.
-The input data required are: latitude and longitude of the location of interest, UTC and the day of the year - this permits calculation of F_J ; the solar declination angle, time and declination permit computation of the solar elevation angle V; the air mass L follows from Young's formula when V is known.
+The input data required are:

+- latitude and longitude of the location of interest and UTC - the day of the year this permits calculation of F_J using Equation (2) - the solar declination angle permits computation of the solar elevation angle V - the air mass L follows from Young's formula Equation (3) when V is known.